 "We wanted to honour Leslie by name but couldn't, for fear of what they will find when they or others Googled their names," he said.
 "Bernardo's actions haunt the simplest details of my life, including Father's Day, the day he murdered her."

-Bernardo's parole officer told the hearing that he has "adjusted well" since his arrival at La Macaza but concerns remain about his risk of recidivism and he is "overestimating his progress while underestimating the risk he presents."
+Bernardo's parole officer told the hearing that he has "adjusted well" since his arrival at La Macaza but he is "overestimating his progress while underestimating the risk he presents."

-The board heard that the Correctional Service of Canada recommends Bernardo's day and full parole requests be denied and that it believes he hasn't met the criteria for escorted or unescorted absences from prison.
+The board heard that the Correctional Service of Canada did not support releasing Bernardo on parole and believed he hadn't met all the criteria for escorted or unescorted temporary absences from prison.

 This report by The Canadian Press was first published Nov.
 26, 2024.